Persona 4 Arena Ultimax: Related media

 A manga adaptation of the game was announced on February 25, 2015, via Persona Official Magazine issue #2015 February.
-It will premier in Dengeki Maoh magazine in spring 2015, and will be illustrated by manga artist Rokuro Saito.
+It premiered in Dengeki Maoh magazine in spring 2015, and is illustrated by manga artist Rokuro Saito.

 Persona 4 Arena Ultimax was adapted into a live stage play titled Persona 4 Ultimax Song Project and ran from July 6 to July 10, 2016, at Theater G Rosso.
 The play was written by Mio Inoue and directed by Shotaro Oku, featuring music by Meguro and Atsushi Kitajoh.
 The play was released on DVD on November 25, 2016.

 Tohru Adachi and his moveset from this game were converted for use in BlazBlue: Cross Tag Battle, a cross-over with the BlazBlue franchise and various other franchises developed by Arc System Works.
 Various other characters movesets also borrow minor elements from their appearances in this game, though they are primarily based on their respective versions from the original Persona 4 Arena.